 Depending on the results of the Phase 1 study, a Phase 2 single arm clinical trial evaluating the activity of EPI-7386 single agent in a larger group of biologically-characterized mCRPC patients might be conducted.
-Considerations related to the decision to conduct such a trial relate to the company's ability to identify those patients who, having progressed on one or another late generation anti-androgen, have tumors which are still predominantly AR-driven.
+While the decision as to whether or not to conduct such a trial has not been formally reached, embarking on the conduct of such a trial will depend on several considerations.
+The considerations related to the decision to conduct such a trial relate to the company's ability to identify those patients who, having progressed on one or another late generation antiandrogen, have tumors which are still predominantly AR-driven, as well as the size of that patient population.
 Our experience during the conduct of the Phase 1 dose escalation trial has revealed that many such patients will have tumors driven predominantly by other oncogenic drivers.
 Those patients whose tumors remain predominantly AR-driven are the population most likely to benefit clinically from Aniten therapy, and the size of this population will weigh in the decision as to whether or not to pursue a single agent registration strategy.

-In order to ultimately obtain full single agent regulatory approval, the Company expects that at least one Phase 3 clinical trial will be required, most likely in patients similar to the population of mCRPC patients who will have been enrolled in the planned Phase 1/2 clinical trial.
+In order to ultimately obtain full single agent regulatory approval, the Company expects that at least one Phase 3 clinical trial would be required, most likely in patients similar to the population of mCRPC patients who will have been enrolled in the planned Phase 1/2 clinical trial.
 However, the results of the Phase 1/2 clinical trial may also suggest modification of the initial patient population based on anti-tumor response and biomarker assessment.
 In a Phase 3 clinical trial, the key end-point is expected to be progression-free survival or overall survival relative to patients receiving the standard of care.
 It is expected that such a Phase 3 clinical trial would be conducted at numerous sites around the world.